Key terms and concepts

 Goal: scaling marketing efforts and aggressively increasing traffic through new markets and channels

-- Hire or outsource a team of content creators, editors, link builders
+- Hire or outsource a team of content creators, editors, and link builders

 - Create a list of keywords and topics that would bring only high-quality traffic